VA Refinance to Save Money

 So to determine if the Energy Efficient Mortgage is a worthy investment, carefully consider your electricity and utility bills.
 Have your heating and cooling equipment inspected by experts to determine their current quality and efficiency.
 And if your furnace or insulation are a few decades or more old, your house may benefit from some upgrades via the Energy Efficient Mortgage.

 So consult a trusted professional and take some time to really examine the numbers.
-The Energy Efficient Mortgage may be just the sort of improvement your home needs.
+The Energy Efficient Mortgage may be just the sort of improving your home needs.